PHP vs IOP: Which Outpatient Program Is Right for You?

 Recovery does not come in a one-size-fits-all box.
 It differs from person to person and can look very different for you.
 Depending on your diagnosis, symptoms, medical history, and other unique needs – your clinical team will conduct a comprehensive psychiatric and physical evaluation to recommend the right level of care for you.

 The American Society of Addiction Medicine (ASAM) established five main levels in a continuum of care for substance use and co-occurring mental health conditions.
-Partial hospitalization and intensive outpatient services are both outpatient levels of care in the substance use and mental health treatment continuum.
-They provide structured care while allowing you to return home after treatment sessions
+Partial hospitalization and intensive outpatient programs are both outpatient levels of care in the substance use and mental health treatment continuum.
+They provide structured care while allowing you to return home after treatment sessions.

 While residential rehab has been considered the gold standard of treatment so far, peer-reviewed studies published in reputable journals have shown that outpatient programs can be used to effectively treat substance use and co-occurring mental health concerns – also known as dual diagnosis.